DanielJ0131/RPSG-Game/docs/source/index.rst

 .. toctree::

-Usage: This section provides a comprehensive guide on how to utilize the Python Library "Examination2" for playing the game of Rock, Paper, Scissors with a twist.
+Usage: This section provides a comprehensive guide on how to utilize the Python Library "RPSG-Game" for playing the game of Rock, Paper, Scissors with a twist.

-API: This section outlines the Application Programming Interface "API" of Examination2, detailing the various functions, classes and methods available for developers.
+API: This section outlines the Application Programming Interface "API" of RPSG-Game, detailing the various functions, classes and methods available for developers.